Bhitarkanika National Park, India: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and M. Be careful to get the right kind.
-The majority of adapters currently available are just plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types C, D and M. Check that you choose the right type.
+A lot of adapters available online are just plugs and expect your devices to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most areas.

 Power bank for devices